posita/dyce/docs/translations.md

 ```

-Neat!
+Well butter my butt, and call me a biscuit!
-Thanks to ``dyce``, we can confidently verify that Angry guy sure knows his math!
+That Angry guy sure knows his math!

 ## Modeling *Ironsworn*’s core mechanic

 Shawn Tomlin’s [*Ironsworn*](https://www.ironswornrpg.com/) melds a number of different influences in a fresh way.
-Its core mechanic involves rolling an *action die* (a D6), adding a modifier, and comparing the resulting value to two *challenge dice* (D10s).
+Its core mechanic involves rolling an *action die* (a d6), adding a modifier, and comparing the resulting value to two *challenge dice* (d10s).
 If the modified value from the action die is strictly greater than both challenge dice, the result is a strong success.
 If it is strictly greater than only one challenge die, the result is a weak success.
 If it is equal to or less than both challenge dice, it’s a failure.